mmononen/allfiles/README.md

-# allfiles
+# allfiles.py
-Combine file_id.diz files from zip archives in current directory to one contents text file.
+For all zip-files in the directory: see if they contain 'file_id.diz' file:
+    gather them and combine them in one large contents file